conan-io/conan-center-index/docs/faqs.md

 ### Can I add my project which I will submit to Boost?

-Yes, but make sure it does not have Boost in the nam.
+Yes, but make sure it does not have Boost in the name.
 Use the [`author-name` convention](https://github.com/conan-io/conan-center-index/blob/master/docs/faqs.md#what-is-the-policy-on-recipe-name-collisions) so there are no conflicts.